-The 43-year-old who was pulled over for a missing front license plate was shot in the head in a July 2015 incident captured on body camera video.
-The officer, Ray Tensing was charged on murder and voluntary manslaughter charges.
+The 43-year-old who was pulled over for a missing front license plate was shot in the head in a July 2015 incident captured on body-camera video.
+The officer, Ray Tensing, was charged with murder and voluntary manslaughter.
 Tensing testified that he was being dragged by the left arm when he reached up and shot DuBose, while prosecutors said he wasn't being pulled by the car and didn't need to fire at DuBose.

-Outcome: Mistrial declared in 2016.
+Outcome: A mistrial was declared in 2016.
 A second mistrial was declared in 2017 after juries deadlocked over a verdict.

 The 28-year-old man was fatally shot in a New York housing project.
 Police officer Peter Liang, who had been on the job 18 months, was on patrol in the dark stairwell of a Brooklyn housing project in November 2014 when he fired his gun.
 He testified that it was an accidental discharge.
 The bullet ricocheted off a wall and struck Gurley in the chest.

 Outcome: Liang was found guilty of second-degree manslaughter and official misconduct.
 A State Supreme Court justice in Brooklyn reportedly spared Liang jail time, ordering him to serve five years probation, 800 hours of community service and three years probation.
 The justice, Danny Chun, also reduced Liang's second-degree manslaughter charge to criminally negligent homicide, ruling Liang failed to perceive the risk that his actions would lead to Gurley's death.